tspspi/pfeifferpumps/README.md

 or any of their partners) Python library and utility collection to work with Pfeiffer turbopumps via the RS485 interface.

+__WARNING: WORK IN PROGRESS!!__.
+This project is _not_ generally usable in it's current state and there are currently some decoding errors (or capture problems) with many status messages queried during startup.

 Currently available components:

 * ```PfeifferProtocol``` is a simple serialization and deserialization library